Norwegian Lundehund VS English Springer Spaniel

 The Verdict

-Both the Norwegian Lundehund and English Springer Spaniel are exceptional breeds that can bring joy and companionship to the right home.
-The best choice depends on your specific lifestyle, living situation, and preferences.
+Both the Norwegian Lundehund and English Springer Spaniel are exceptional breeds for the right home.
+The best choice depends on your lifestyle, living situation, and preferences.

-Choose the English Springer Spaniel if: You prefer a medium-sized companion from the sporting group with different energy levels.
+Choose the English Springer Spaniel if: The classic English companion who is equally happy splashing through a marsh or curled up at your feet by the fireplace, always with a wagging tail..
 They excel with active families and spacious homes.

 Size and Physical Differences